Machine Learning Model Selection Guide

 Parameter Effect

-min_samples_split Minimum rows to attempt a split
+min_samples_split Smallest number of rows needed to try a split

 Start with max_depth=4 or max_depth=5.
 A tree deeper than 6 is almost always overfitting.
-Check: if training accuracy >> test accuracy, reduce depth.
+Check: if the training score is much higher than the test score, lower the depth.

 3. Random Forest — The Reliable Default